Answers to the most commonly asked Nominee Service questions.

 We shall be entitled, without further reference to you, to buy any investment in the market to close any short position created by you and then, subject to any statutory notice period, sell or dispose of any other investments held by us or which we are entitled to receive on your behalf to satisfy in whole or in part the sums due on settlement of any such purchase and its associated costs.
 We shall not be responsible for advising you about the investment merits of any transactions effected by us pursuant to this section which in all cases will be treated as execution only deals.

-Yes, we can value the shares at the date of death and send out the appropriate probate valuation, the cost is £10 per stock (subject to a minimum of £30) + vat.
+Yes, we can value the shares at the date of death and send out the appropriate probate valuation.
+For stocks registered in our nominee the cost is £12.50 per stock (subject to a minimum of £37.50) + vat.
+For stocks registered in own name the cost is £20.00 per stock (subject to a minimum of £60) + vat.
 Additionally we can release funds to HMRC to cover tax before the probate is released subject to certain conditions.
 Executors can be spared a significant amount of administrative problems particularly in respect of foreign registered securities by having stock registered in a nominee name.

 With a minimum of only £10, our commission per deal is 1.65% of the first £10,000 value, 0.5% of the next £90,000 and 0.4% of any excess.
 We must charge you Government stamp duty at 0.5% of the value when buying shares, preference stocks and convertibles.